stemslog/slog3d/README.md

 # slog3d
-An IoT Printer
+Web ui for controlling An IoT 3D Printer #Slog3d

-Coming more... @slog
+Coming more...

+@Slog

+: All about open source.

+For more,
 info@stemslog.com